yohasebe/paradocs/README.md

 You can also add a pop-up image. {image: url_to_your_image_file.(png|jpg|gif)}
 ```

 **N.B.** Notes and pop-up images are available in "regular paragraphs" and "unordered/ordered lists" (not available in static paragraphs).
+You cannot display notes and pop-up images when the automatic sentence-segmentation function is used.
+The curly brackets `{ }` and the text inside will be ignored.

 #### Quizzes